Eagle’s View Trail at Reynolds Park Open Space Parkby Mary Norton

 Trail Length4 miles round trip.

-This hike offers a variety of terrain, with a winding trail through meadow and forest taking hikers to the big payoff at the Eagle’s View point – views!
+The hike at Eagle’s View Trail at Reynolds Park Open Space Park offers a variety of terrain, with a winding trail through meadow and forest taking hikers to the big payoff at the Eagle’s View point – views!

 From the parking lot, take Oxen Draw Trail to Eagle’s View trail.
 The trail begins as it passes by several picnic tables near the creek and through a grassy meadow that blooms with a medley of wildflowers.
 It continues up a gentle incline through Aspen and pine trees making this a shady and pleasant hike.
 There are a couple sections of trail that are slightly steep and require some climbing over rocks.